-However, businesses will be closed, or have significantly reduced opening hours.
+However, businesses will be closed, or have significantly reduced opening hours (this includes the Essaouira surf schools and other activities).
 Blue shutters line the Medina alleyways where usually rug and ceramic goods spill onto the street, street food stalls are almost non-existent, and many local corner shops where you would normally buy bread, milk, and eggs, will be closed.
 Also, the majority of restaurants in Essaouira will be closed during Ramadan.

 But Essaouira is a town that relies heavily on tourism, and after a couple of tough years with the pandemic, it’s not surprising that some restaurants and shops are open during Ramadan, especially around Moulay Hassan Square and close to the Ramparts.
 Hotel restaurants are also open.

 You will still be able to find places to buy food.
 Muslims still eat during Ramadan!
 The food markets will be open to stock up on fruit, veg, and bread, and there’s also the large Carrefour on the main road into Essaouira selling Western items.
 Self-catering is a good option if you are visiting Essaouira during Ramadan.